Virginia House of Delegates to meet online in 2021 as coronavirus cases rise

 But Filler-Corn insisted that meeting online was the safest way to handle the need to convene so many people during a health crisis.
 She said she had explored options for convening in person, including holding a session outside at the Capitol, but found them to be impractical or unsafe.

-The House will hold all its committee and subcommittee meetings through video conference, Filler-Corn said, marking the first time that all subcommittee sessions are live-streamed.
+The House will hold all of its committee and subcommittee meetings through video conference, Filler-Corn said, marking the first time that all subcommittee sessions are live-streamed.
 House Clerk Suzette Denslow is adding staff and technology to accommodate the far greater volume of legislation that will come in the regular session than in the special session, with plans to allow up to six committees to meet online simultaneously.

 Filler-Corn said the House is preparing extra steps to encourage public participation, including an option to submit written comments on pending legislation.